 Leslie is hoping to complete the race in less than four hours.
 Do you think she has a chance?
 Explain.

 If Leslie does one more practice run and it takes her 237 minutes, explain without doing any calculations how her mean, median, and mode should change.

-If you need more help with the mean, median, and mode, refer to the Math Notes box from Lesson 1.3.3 on the right.
+If you need more help with the mean, median, and mode, refer to the Math Notes box from Lesson 1.3.3.

 It would be helpful to put Leslie's time in order from least to greatest.
 This will make it easier to analyze the data.